MSC program contractor · Starship family

 LSI 1 operator

-SH-4 delivered the command module and science module with docking interfaces verified before MSC-003 arrived on KOEING's R-SLS2.
-Three kerbals are aboard now — first sustained station science in MSC history.
+SH-4 delivered the LSI 1 core; SH-4B launched KeedMartin's RESTLESS habitation module.
+Two kerbals remain aboard — first sustained station science in MSC history.
+LSI 1 now carries five modules.
 KerbalX owns integration through launch; the accountability review from Basic Station still hums in the hallways, which is why every bolt has a QR code and a lawyer.

 Marsproof

 When Marsproof resumes, the same vehicle class is earmarked: deep-throttle methalox, ion cruise, and VAJE lessons folded into entry interfaces.
-Headcanon: KerbalX runs a private analog site outside Dusthaven where full stacks do supersonic transitions behind berms of shipping containers stenciled with motivational errors.
+KerbalX runs a private analog site outside Dusthaven where full stacks do supersonic transitions behind berms of shipping containers stenciled with motivational errors.

 If you can close a fault tree while someone asks why the xenon plume looks like that on TV, you will fit in.
 Applications are fictional; ambition is not.